smarter-travel-media/warthog/doc/source/usage.rst

 Usage as Context Manager
 ------------------------

-In this example, we use the Warthog client as a context manager that will automatically disable a server, and then re-enable it after the context exits.
+In this example, we use the Warthog library client as a context manager that will automatically disable a server, and then re-enable it after the context exits.

 .. note::